 Ingredients

-See recipe card below for quantities.
+See recipe card below for a full list of ingredients and measurements.

 Substitutions & Variations

-This lemon and raspberry muffin recipe has not been tested with any substitutions.
-If you made these and used any ingredient substitutions, please let us know how they turned out in the comments below!
+This recipe has not been tested with other substitutions or variations.
+If you replace or add any ingredients, please let us know how it turned out in the comments below!

-Expert Tips
+Expert Baking Tips

 Recipe FAQs